Paul Zipser: Chicago Bulls (2016–2018)

 On 23 June 2016, Zipser was selected by the Chicago Bulls with the 48th overall pick in the 2016 NBA draft.
 On 15 July, he signed with the Bulls.
 On 12 January 2017, in just his 11th appearance of the season, Zipser made his first career start in the Bulls' 104–89 loss to the New York Knicks; he had a then season-high seven points.
 On 22 March, he scored a career-high 15 points in a 117–95 win over the Detroit Pistons.
 In the Bulls' regular-season finale on 12 April, Zipser set a new career high with 21 points in a 112–73 win over the Brooklyn Nets.
-During his rookie season, he has received multiple assignments to the Windy City Bulls, Chicago's D-League affiliate.
+During his rookie season, he received multiple assignments to the Windy City Bulls, Chicago's D-League affiliate.

 Throughout 2017–18 season, he received very little playing time due to the Bulls' front office trying to develop other young talents.
 He was sent down to their G-League affiliate, the Windy City Bulls on several occasions.
 Zipser began seeing more playing time during the middle of the season.
 On 18 May 2018, Zipser was reported to have surgery in repairing a broken left foot.
 On 14 July, he was waived by the Bulls.